-Navigating the College Application Process with College Admissions Expert Dr. Aviva Legatt
+Navigating Your College Application Process with College Admissions Expert Dr. Aviva Legatt

 Dr. Aviva Legatt is the author of Get Real and Get In (St. Martin’s Press, 2021), which was written to transform the way that students and families view their college admissions journey; from a series of box-checking and hoop-jumping exercises to the belief that this journey can be both empowering and inspiring.